elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 false
 ```

-Single quotes are char lists, double quotes are strings.
-We will talk more about them in the ["Binaries, strings and char lists"](/getting-started/binaries-strings-and-char-lists.html) chapter.
+Single quotes are charlists, double quotes are strings.
+We will talk more about them in the ["Binaries, strings and charlists"](/getting-started/binaries-strings-and-char-lists.html) chapter.

 ## Tuples